Rule Making Process

 Considers public comment for a required statutory period

-of time (minimum of 45 or 60 days, depending on situation).
+of time (minimum of 45 days).
 If substantial

 changes are required, submits a revised notice for publication in